Oncurrent/zeno/README.md

 the client session is closed the data is forgotten.
 If a user logs out and back in they are now a new client and do not retain any previous client data.
 The data is not purged from memory, however, and so we still recommend users close their browser when they log out for maximum security.

+Zeno does not enforce any schema on this state.

 This state is used via the `[:zeno/client ...]` path.

 #### CRDT
 Aka "Online or Offline Data With Strong Eventual Consistency"

 See [Data Consistency Models](./data-consistency-models.md) for discussion on strong consistency vs eventual consistency vs strong eventual consistency.

 CRDT state is available for reading and writing whether the client is online or offline.
 While online, all the data available to the client (controlled via [sharing](#sharing)), is synced down to the client.
 Thus while offline one can only access data that existed the last time they were connected.
-Any of said data can be edited while offline and when the client reconnects it is synced up to the server and any conflicts are merged via CRDT semantics (TODO: more detail around what "CRDT semantics means for various cases e.g. scalars vs sequences).
+Any of said data can be edited while offline and when the client reconnects it is synced up to the server and any conflicts are merged via CRDT semantics.
+[The example](TODO) will be useful in clarifying what conflicts may exist and a bit about what CRDT semantics are.

 This is the state we intend application developers to use the most often.

+Zeno requires and enforces a user provided schema on this state.

 This state is used via the `[:zeno/crdt ...]` path.

 #### Online
 Aka "Online Only Data With Strong Consistency"

 See [Data Consistency Models](./data-consistency-models.md) for discussion on strong consistency vs eventual consistency vs strong eventual consistency.

 Some state makes no sense in any eventually consistent paradigm or is unreasonable to use in such a way (based on Zeno's implementation, see the